Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Market research to identify client demand (see below)

-• Sector analyses done by the professional association/country network or other actors (consultancy companies, supervisory authorities, World Bank)
+• Sector analyses done by the professional association/country network or other actors (consultancy companies, supervisory authorities, multilateral and bilateral development organizations)

 • Analysis of the number of financial service providers in the areas where there are branches